tensorush/tensorush.github.io/content/psg.md

 While it is true that entropy is increasing overall across the Universe, that doesn't mean it can't drop here and there once in while!

-Similarly, you can scratch your first intuition of a human life being a negative or zero-sum game and enjoy yourself harvesting negative entropy on this rocky ripple in spacetime we call Earth!
+Similarly, you can scratch your first intuition of a human life being a negative or zero-sum game and enjoy yourself harvesting negative entropy on this rocky ripple in space-time we call Earth!

 <!-- The Fool vs The World -->